ericsonga/TeacherCSP/_sources/CSPNameStrings/strObjects.rst

     Figure 2: A string with the position (index) shown above each character

-A slice with two values specified with a ``:`` between them returns a new string with the characters from the given start position to the one before the given end position.
+A **slice** with two values separated with a ``:`` between them returns a new string with the characters from the given start position to the one before the given end position.

 .. activecode:: String_Slice2
    :nocodelens: